dodona-edu/dodona-edu.github.io/en/references/repository-directory-structure/README.md

 - **A `dirconfig.json` file**: this file contains the [repository-wide configuration](/en/references/exercise-config).
 This configuration will be merged with the `config.json` file in an exercise's directory.
 These values can be overridden by the config files in the lower directory.
 - **A `public` directory**: this directory contains files that are relevant for the whole course or series:
   You can add pictures or other resources that can then be referred to in the description of the course or a series.
 These are public elements, so these files should not be confidential.
 - **Optionally multiple `exercise` directories**: these directories contain the information for the individual exercises, possibly grouped within series.
 For more information regarding their structure, please see the [exercise directory structure page](/en/references/exercise-directory-structure).
-An example can be found below, where `intsum` is the name of the exercise directory, found within the series directory `week01`.

 Dodona ignores every other file and directory.
 You can thus freely create additional files (for example, containing the solutions to your exercises) or create a personal exercise hierarchy.
 The only thing that isn't allowed is placing exercise directories inside other exercise directories.